EdwardTheLegend/Google-analytics-and-search-console/README.md

 Click on the download icon to the far right.

 rename the file either client_secrets.json for a single user or [string]-client_secrets.json where you will use the [string] value as an input for the -g arg

+Create the .dat authenticatin files ahead of time by running authenticateoneuser.py

+Run it twice to get both done.
+Accept that the appication is not verified.